Skip to main content

 This is the difference between automation that helps and automation that creates new work.
 If every edit requires regenerating the entire deck, you've just traded one manual process for another.
 Gamma's slide-level editing means you're working with the output, not around it.

-John Sullivan's quote applies here too.
+The same point applies here.
 The structure is consistent across engagements.
 The content is client-specific every time.
 That's the combination that builds a practice reputation.

 What Clients Judge and What They Actually Decide Based On It